Ready for a little art project?

 It’s detail time.

-Once your map is clear and well laid out, jump into it.
+Once your user journey map is clear and well laid out, it’s time to get detailed.

-Anyways – lay out your plan of attack.
+Lay out your plan of attack.
+Double check it.
 Make sure it makes sense.
+Check it again.

+Of course, you should QA as you go.
 Check it every step of the way to make sure, but in general, your planning-stuff brain is different than your doing stuff brain.
-So you need to trust that your planning stuff brain did it right while you’re doing stuff here.
+So you just need to trust that your planning stuff brain did it right.

 Questions?
 Send us an email to firstname.lastname@example.org and ask away!
 (Or just say hi!
 We love emails!)